Skip to content

 Having a small part of LiFePO4 BESS capacity reserved but its power available in a hybrid PV system, the IPLPF smoothing costs <5% increase in the BESS capacity.
 Such a possibility is significant in grid areas with a high concentration of small-scale hybrid PV systems.

-EDLC supercapacitors offer a cost-effective IPLPF smoothing for the utility-scale PV plants.
+EDLC supercapacitors deliver a cost-effective IPLPF smoothing to the utility-scale PV plants.
 Furthemore, the price of EDLC is expected to drop to 1000 €/kWh in the future.

 Summary of IPLPF